 To date, more than five million DPFs have been installed on light-duty diesel vehicles operating in Europe.
-New "clean diesel" light-duty models that are already available in the U.S. or will be introduced in the coming years will be equipped with DPFs to meet EPA or ARB emission standards for diesel PM.
-Nearly all new heavy-duty highway diesel engines starting with the 2007 model year in the U.S. are equipped with diesel particulate filters to comply with EPA emission standards for diesel PM.
+New "clean diesel" light-duty models that are already available in the U.S. or will be introduced in the coming years will be equipped with DPFs to meet EPA or ARB mass-based emission standards for diesel PM.
+Nearly all new heavy-duty diesel engines starting with the 2007 model year in the U.S. are equipped with diesel particulate filters to comply with EPA's mass-based emission standards for diesel PM.
+Future off-road diesel engines are also expected to make use of diesel particulate filters to comply with EPA's Tier 4 off-road diesel engine PM standards that begin their phase-in starting in 2011.
+In addition to these new engine applications of diesel particulate filters, retrofit diesel particulate filters have been successfully applied to more than 250,000 existing diesel engine worldwide.
+These retrofit filters that include both passively and actively regenerated designs provide significant reductions in harmful diesel PM from the large legacy fleet of diesel engines used for both highway and off-road applications.
+Additional information on diesel particulate filters can be found in MECA reports on www.meca.org that highlight exhaust emission control technologies for new diesel engines and diesel retrofit emission control technologies.